 Another danger of ketamine use, particularly in powdered form, is that it could be laced with other substances.
 The ketamine could be cut with heroin or other dangerous chemicals, like drain cleaner or acetaminophen.
 Since the drug is meant for animals, it is also difficult to determine dosage, which could lead to an overdose.
 Before you or a loved one reach this potentially fatal point, seek professional help in the form of ketamine rehab centers.

 If you or a loved one are facing the challenges of ketamine abuse, you can take your first step toward recovery with us.
-The admission staff in the ketamine treatment center are available 24/7 to take your call.
+The admission staff in the ketamine treatment center in Corona, CA are available 24/7 to take your call.
 Reach out today.